ljedrz/pea2pea/INVARIANTS.md

   peer semantics must implement tie-breaking in `Handshake`.

-- **The self-connect check is best-effort.** It compares against the node's own listening address and the loopback variant of its port, but does not enumerate local interfaces.
+- **The self-connect check is best-effort.** It compares against the node's own listening address and - for a wildcard-bound listener - the loopback variant of its port, but does not enumerate local interfaces.
 A wildcard-bound node connecting to one of its own non-loopback addresses will succeed in connecting to itself.

 - **`unicast` returning `Ok` does not guarantee delivery.** The `Ok` return only means the message was successfully enqueued.
 The returned